Bathroom: Greek and Roman bathing

-More recently
+16th century and beyond

-Throughout the 16th, 17th, and 18th centuries, the use of public baths declined gradually in the west, and private spaces were favoured, thus laying the foundations for the bathroom, as it was to become, in the 20th century.
-However, increased urbanization led to the creation of more baths and wash houses in Britain.
+Throughout the 16th, 17th, and 18th centuries, the use of public baths declined gradually in the West, and private spaces were favored, thus laying the foundations for the bathroom, as it was to become, in the 20th century.
+However, increased urbanization led to the creation of more baths and washhouses in Britain.

 In Japan shared bathing in sento and onsen (spas) still exists, the latter being very popular.

 Cultural historian Barbara Penner has written of the ambiguous nature of bathrooms as both the most private space and one most connected to the wider outside world.